Skip to main content

 Chandler Behrens ’20 is a financial analyst at HNI Corporation.

-Maggie Jokinen ’20 is pursuing a juris doctorate at Northwestern University's Pritzker School of Law.
+Maggie Jokinen ’20 earned a juris doctorate at Northwestern University's Pritzker School of Law and is working at Sidley Austin LLP in Chicago.

-Mitch Johnson ’18 is an actuarial analyst at Horace Mann Educators Corporation.
+Mitch Johnson ’18 is a director and actuary at Horace Mann Educators Corporation in Springfield, Ill.

-Sarah Funke '17 is senior auditor for Deloitte in Minneapolis.
+Sarah Funke '17 is an auditor manager at Deloitte in Minneapolis.

 Jake Knox